seankhliao/mono/_web/sean.liao.dev/src/events.md

 I guess it's hard to convey world building without it, but even without having seen any Sailor Moon content before, it was decently entertaining.
+It did have a bit of an old school comic vibe...

 ##### _12025-02-23_ Cirque du Soleil: Corteo